anliwi/HolidayMate/README.md

 2) Download the repository to your machine

-3) Open the ['quiz'](docs/quiz.py) file with an editor of your choice or your               terminal
+3) Install the necessary libraries in case you do not have them in your environment        already (required libraries see below)

-4) Install the necessary libraries in case you do not have them in your environment        already (required libraries see below)
+4) Open the ['quiz'](docs/quiz.py) file with an editor of your choice or your               terminal

-5) Run the 'quiz' file
+5) In case you use an editor: run the 'quiz' file (otherwise skip this point)

 6) Voi-là, the quiz window opened on your screen.
 Now just click the button to start and go through the questions.
 Please note that you can only click 'next' once you